Skip to content

 Earnest

-For the lowest rates, you'll need strong credit (650+ minimum, 700+ for best rates).
+For the lowest rates, you will need strong credit (650+ minimum, 700+ for best rates).
 Each lender has different tolerances for students with lower credit scores.

 Challenges and Roadblocks to Watch

 • Rate shopping takes time.
-You'll get your best rate after comparing at least 3–4 lenders.
-Don't settle on the first quote.
+You will get your best rate after comparing at least 3 to 4 lenders.
+Do not settle on the first quote.

 • Your cosigner's finances matter as much as yours.
 If they have debt or recent late payments, your rate suffers.
 Have that conversation before applying.

 • Interest accrues aggressively during deferred repayment.
-If you choose not to pay while in school, your loan balance can grow 20%–30% by graduation.
+If you choose not to pay while in school, your loan balance can grow 20% to 30% by graduation.
 Do the math before choosing this option.

-• Private loans don't adjust if income drops.
-A job loss doesn't lower your payment like it would with federal income-driven plans.
-Hardship programs exist but aren't guaranteed.
+• Private loans do not adjust if income drops.
+A job loss does not lower your payment like it would with federal income-driven plans.
+Hardship programs exist but are not guaranteed.

 • Variable rates can rise sharply.
-A 3.5% introductory variable rate can jump to 8% or higher when market conditions shift.
+A 3.5% introductory variable rate can jump to 8% or higher when SOFR shifts.
 Lock in fixed if you can.

 The Bottom Line

-Choosing between private lenders means comparing APR (not interest rate alone), understanding fixed vs. variable, and checking cosigner release policies.
-Most families should exhaust federal loans first—federal rates are fixed for all borrowers and come with income-driven repayment and forgiveness options that private loans never will.
+When you compare lenders, focus on APR (not interest rate alone), understand fixed vs. variable rates, and check cosigner release policies.
+Exhaust federal loans first.
+Federal rates are fixed for all borrowers, and federal loans come with income-driven repayment plans like RAP, IBR, PAYE, and ICR, plus forgiveness options that private loans will never offer.

 When you do borrow private, Sallie Mae, Ascent, College Ave, SoFi, and Earnest all have strengths depending on your situation.
 Cosigner release timelines range from 12 to 24 months.
 Fees vary, so ask about origination and late fees upfront.
 And pick your repayment plan based on your budget now and how much you want to minimize total interest over time.

-The lowest rates go to borrowers with strong credit and income—or strong cosigners.
+The lowest rates go to borrowers with strong credit and income, or strong cosigners.
 Everyone else pays more.
-That's the reality.
-So before you commit to private loans, make sure you've exhausted federal options and that your cosigner truly understands the responsibility they're taking on.
+That is the reality.
+So before you commit to private loans, make sure you have exhausted federal options and that your cosigner truly understands the responsibility they are taking on.

 Ready to map out your college financing strategy?
-Start with CollegeLens to see all your options in one place.
+Create your free CollegeLens plan to see all your options in one place.

 Next step